Mombasa Streets: ‘Kizingo Boulevard’ – ‘Oni Alpha Site’ Interim

 Once you’re through with them and farther up the hill, two Phantoms enter the fray and drop off more troops.
 Both of them have a Wraith.

 The Covenant want this building badly, and they have the force to prove it.
-The two Phantoms drop off more than two dozen Covenant.
+The two Phantoms combined drop off more than two dozen Covenant (Brutes and Grunts mostly).
 All of them advance toward your position at the same time.
 In the face of the Covenant’s numbers you’re forced to retreat after a few selective engagements.

 Watch your back as you make your way to the top of the hill.
 Once there you should use however many shots left in your Spartan Laser to take out those Wraiths if you haven’t already.
-Don’t worry about missing a shot or two, because there is a fresh Spartan Laser in the middle patio.
+Nothing to fear about missing a couple of shots because there is a fully loaded Spartan Laser in the middle patio.

 Numerous turrets are scattered over the area and are excellent to help you hold back the Covenant horde.
 Should you choose to ignore the Wraiths, the barricades provide some decent cover as you focus on the ground troops.

-After you finish off or beat back the Covenant from the last two Phantoms, another dropship arrives with reinforcements.
-This one, in addition to the more infantry, carries a Brute Chieftain and another Wraith.
+No sooner you finish off, or at the very least beat back, the Covenant troops from the last two Phantoms, at least one more arrives to drop off more troops.
+This one, in addition to the more troops, carries a Brute Chieftain and another Wraith.
 Too much muscle for the UNSC troops on the ground.
 Once again you’re forced to retreat.

 Even if you can hold off the Covenant forces in front of the building, they still have another route through the landing pads in the back.
-Get inside–whatever UNSC soldiers remain make their final stand outside the building and don’t retreat inside.
+Get inside.
 After the doors lock behind you, make your way past the broken monitors into the “pit” where all the police officers are.
-There, the mission objectives take a turn:
+There, the mission comes across a snag:

-This is where Sergeant Pete Stacker makes his appearance.
-Stacker has been in every Halo game as an Easter egg, voiced by his namesake, Pete Stacker (the voice of Captain Keyes in Combat Evolved and Reach).
-The character’s canonical status is unclear, as Stacker would have had to survive the events on Installation 04, and is supposed to be on Installation 05 during the events of ODST.
+So this is where Pete Stacker (man of the same name who provides the voice talent for Captain Keyes) makes his appearance.
+Sergeant Stacker has been in every Halo game as an Easter egg (at least that’s what he’s become).
+The character is, as far as we can tell, not canonical as Stacker is supposed to be on Installation 05 during the events of ODST.

-The pit, part of the “Alpha Site” Firefight map, contains some weapons, ammo (including rounds for the sniper if you lugged it this far), and a turret.
+The pit contains some weapons, ammo (bullets for the sniper if you lugged it this far), and a turret.

 It seems all but inevitable that the Covenant will take the building.
 The defense has been beaten down to two ODSTs and a handful of police officers.
 Blowing the building up will make it that much harder for the Covenant to get to the Superintendent’s data center.
 If the Covenant want it that badly they’ll have to dig through the rubble to get to it.